Shervina-lim/docker-ros-gui/README.md

 	mount /dev/sdc1 /media/<container_name>

-#### Problem with user = root:
+#### Some known problems

+1. Folder read only issue

 Although you can see the files from file explorer in /docker-ws/<container_name>, but they are just read only.
 You also cannot move or copy file to and from the folder as it requires **root** permissions.
+This is because we run the container as **root**

-To have read and write rights, need to do it within terminal or use the following command to make it editable.
+To have read and write rights for those folders, need to do it within terminal or use the following command to make it editable.
+I have already add this to run.sh.

 	sudo chown -R $USER:$USER ~/docker-ws/<container_name>

+2. Roscore not working

+You may find roscore not working when you change network.
+If so, you have to maunally export ros ip again.
+Run ```export ROS_IP=localhost```.
+Also you can just modify the make_container.sh to use localhost to prevent this issue

+	--env="ROS_IP=localhost"\

 ## Future improvement:

 - Write one for user = yourself.
-See if can solve the following problem.
+See if can solve the read only problem
+- See if any easy way to create custom user for each container. eg. user = "vio", "vm". so, no sharing of user.
+May be the solution to open mulitple containers.
 - Write some scripts to install vios, kalir, docker for easy setup at new computers
 - Find a way to allow users to open multiple containers.
 Now using user == root, I only can open one container at a time. so, cannot multitask.
 Maybe cos they are all sharing the same "user" which cause this to happen.
+- Edit my own vio fork for easy transfer of config files.